-David Rose, Assistant Professor
+David Rose, Associate Professor

 About the Area:

 hour long lessons (in both Performance and Music Education), a weekly master class,

 are plentiful, culminating in a senior recital for Music Education students, and a

 how to teach yourself.
 The goal of the lesson is to learn to play the viola as effortlessly

 Chamber music is encouraged for all students.
 Playing in a quartet or a trio is the

-The atmosphere which is cultivated in the SUNY Fredonia viola studio is supportive, serious
+The atmosphere which is cultivated in the Fredonia viola studio is supportive, serious

 Undergraduate Degree Offerings